maspen/CNNModelComparison/README.md

 ##### The Convolution Layer

 This is the fundamental layer of the CNN and it is here that most of the computation occurs.
 Its components include the input image, a feature map and a filter.
 The input image is a matrix representation containing the pixel values.
-If the input image is color, this is a 3x3 matrix of width and height corresponding to the image dimensions.
+If the input image is color, this is a 3x3 matrix of width and height corresponding to the image dimensions plus a third dimension representing each pixel's color (eg. RGB).
 The filter (also called a kernel of feature detector).
 It traverses the image to determine if a feature is present.
 This process is what gives this layer its name: convolution.

 The filter is a two-dimensional array of weights representing a portion of the image; typically a matrix of size 3x3.
 This filter is applied to part of the image and the dot product of the area "under" the filter is calculated and fed into an output array.
 The filter then shifts (via a parametrized "stride") to a different part of the image and the process is repeated for the whole image.
 The result is a feature map (also known as a convoluted feature or activation map).
 The filter weights remain fixed as it traverses the image.
 During backpropagation and gradient descent, these weights can be adjusted as the model trains on the dataset.